scheelings/GlashartEPGgrabber/GlashartEPGgrabber/readme.txt

 /convert-m3u			Converts a downloaded M3U file to a new M3U file /m3u-to-tvh			Converts a downloaded M3U file to TVheadend configuration files

+/ini-settings			Load the ini file instead of the GlashartEPGgrabber.exe.config (for linux mkbundle support)

 Configuration can be changed in GlashartEPGgrabber.exe.config TvMenuURL			URL to the TV menu website on the IPTV network (default: http://w.zt6.nl/tvmenu/)